codatio/codat-docs/docs/get-started/libraries.md

 Every new library release will increment one of the version components depending on the type of update:

-- **Major** component is incremented when the release contains a breaking change that is incompatible with the latest version.
+- **Major** component is incremented when the release contains a breaking change that is incompatible with the previous version.
 This includes a change to a property, type, method or parameter (for example, adding a value to an existing `enum`).
 - **Minor** component is incremented when the release contains a new feature that is backwards-compatible with the latest version.
-This includes a new property, type, method or parameter (for example, adding an optional parameter).
+This includes a new property, type, method or parameter.
 - **Patch** component is incremented when the release contains backwards-compatible bug fixes.
 This includes internal code changes to the library that do not change any properties, types, methods or parameters.

 ## Community libraries